Trashi Chhoe Dzong

 The original upper dzong was destroyed by fire in 1771 and was abandoned in favour of the lower dzong, which was expanded.
 That dzong itself suffered a fire in 1866, and twice again since then.
 The five-storey utse (central tower) was damaged in the 1897 earthquake and rebuilt in 1902.

-Entering the dzong from the northeast entrance you are greeted by the four guardian kings, while the steps are flanked by images of Drukpa Kunley, Thangtong Gyelpo and Togden Pajo with consort.
+Entering the dzong from the northeast entrance you are greeted by the four guardian kings, while the steps are flanked by images of Drukpa Kunley, Thangtong Gyelpo and Togden Pajo (the founder of nearby Phajoding Monastery).
 Upon entering the dochey (courtyard) it's hard not to be impressed by the splendid proportions of the architecture, the enclosed silence broken only by the flight of pigeons, the shuffle of feet and the whirr of prayer wheels.
 A large utse separates the northern monastic courtyard and its Lhakhang Sarpa from the southern administrative courtyard.
 The northern assembly hall houses a large statue of Sakyamuni (the historical Buddha) and the thrones of the current king, past king and Je Khenpo.
-Look to the ceiling for fine painted mandalas.
+Look to the ceiling for fine painted mandala.

 It is sometimes possible to enter the utse .
 If you're allowed in, look for the 3rd-floor funeral chorten of the 69th Je Khenpo, where pilgrims receive the blessing of betel nut from his nut container.
 If this intrigues you, head next door to visit the toilet of the Zhabdrung in his former living room.